pip-templates/pip-templates-data-go/README.md

 The easiest way to work with the microservice is through the client SDK.

-If you use GoLang, then get references to the required libraries:
+If you use Golang, then get references to the required libraries:
 - Pip.Services3.Commons : https://github.com/pip-services3-go/pip-services3-commons-go
 - Pip.Services3.Rpc:
 https://github.com/pip-services3-go/pip-services3-rpc-go